C&C 37/40: Mast and Rigging

 The spars are designed by C&C and fabricated by Offshore Spars.
 The standard boat has a keel stepped non-tapered double spreader masthead sloop rig, with rod rigging and a hydraulic backstay adjuster.
 A taller rig was available as an option and came standard on the R and XL variants.
 This tall rig is a triple-spreader mast, tapered above the upper spreaders, with all rod rigging, plus running backstays (runners), checkstays, and an adjustable babystay for mast bend control.
 The backstay is split, with two hydraulic rams, on the boats with walk through transom (37+ and XL).
 The masthead, gooseneck and boom end are custom machined aluminum, welded to the one piece extrusion.
 The aerodynamic spreaders are secured to the mast via machined, continuous aluminum spreader bars.
 They precisely fit the spreader bases and traverse the mast and along with separate support bars carry the compression loads exerted by the shrouds.
 On the 37R (and 37XL) mast the middle and lower spreaders are slightly swept back, 2° for the middle spreaders, 4° for the lowers.

 The standard rig has an I (foretriangle height) of 52 ft; the tall rig, I of 53.5 ft; and the R (racing) rig, I of 54 ft).

 As these boats have an aft cockpit layout, for ease of handling all halyards and controls are led through rope clutches to a pair of two-speed winches (on some boats, four winches are located here) at the aft corners of the cabin top.
 The primary and secondary winches are positioned at the margins of the wide cockpit.
-Mainsheet control is through a mainsheet traveller with roller bearing car and crosshaul tackle recessed into the bridgedeck.
+Mainsheet control is through a mainsheet traveller with roller bearing car and crosshaul tackle recessed into the bridge deck.
 Two inboard genoa tracks with low lead genoa cars rolling on ball-bearing travelers to permit adjustment while under-way and there are additional inboard leads for the light Genoa inset at the aft corners of the cabin.